1964 Danish Cup final: Analysis

 For the club's most high-profile match to date, the players of Odense KFUM would be wearing their usual light green-coloured shirts with a white neck stripe and the club's green YMCA triangle placed on their left chest, white shirt numbers on their backs, dark green shorts with thin white stripes on the sides/lower section and white socks.
 The club finished their 1963 season in fifth place in the second tier.
-Odense KFUM's starting XI featured one Danish senior national team player (Helge Jørgensen), who had been the top goalscorer three years in a row; in the third-tier league in 1958 (26 goals; shared title), 1959 (26 goals) and 1960 (28 goals).
+Odense KFUM's starting XI featured one Danish senior national team player (Helge Jørgensen), who had been the top goalscorer three consecutive seasons; in the third-tier league in 1958 (26 goals; shared title), 1959 (26 goals) and 1960 (28 goals).
 At this point in time, Freddy Hansen had scored 4 goals and H. Jørgensen 7 goals in the first 6 league matches, two goals behind Per Bartram of Odense BK leading the second-tier's top goalscorer chart in the present season.
 The exact same eleven players in the Odense KFUM line-up for the cup's showpiece match was also fielded in the preceding away league games against Hvidovre IF and Ikast FS, and in the last cup match against B 1913.
 The football team's core was built around the two brothers, forward and playmaker Helge Jørgensen and goalkeeper Tage Jørgensen, including winger Niels Erik Kildemoes.
 On match day, the players on the Odense KFUM squad were between 19 years (Henning Larsen, Kildemoes and F. Hansen) and 30 years old (Tage Jørgensen), with an average age of 23.09 years.
 H. Jørgensen (204), T. Jørgensen (177), Jørgen Nielsen (140), Jørgen Larsen (105) and Svend Erik Petersen (52) were the most capped players on the first senior squad of Odense KFUM.
 Both teams' selections for the final were made public on 5 May 1964.